thephez/dpp-spec/docs/data-contract.md

     ✔ should have at least one item
-    ✔ should return invalid result if there are duplicated indices ✔ should return invalid result if there are duplicated index names index
+    ✔ should return invalid result if there are duplicated indices ✔ should return invalid result if there are duplicated index names ✔ should return invalid result if there are unique indices with partially required properties index
       ✔ should be an object
       ✔ should have properties definition